-While I don’t know who took the photos there are one or two clues.
+While I don’t know who took these photos there are one or two clues.
 This photo was in an envelope with a label that suggested the photographer was in the frame, apparently the man on the right.
 I’d be glad to learn his name and any details of his life and career.

 A cavalcade of interesting cabaret performers, known and unknown . . . click for a closer view.